Awards – Due April 15

 The George DiBouno Recognition Award

 Established to honor former President, George DiBouno, whose dedication to arts education in New Jersey was marked by a realization of the power of leadership in education to move the arts to the forefront.
 This award is for those who are “within” the field of education, but not Art Educators.
-Click here to see eligibility requirements.
+Click here for eligibility requirements.

 The Professional Artist Award